ait-testbed/attackmate/docs/source/playbook/structure.rst

      - type: shell
        cmd: nikto -host www.vulnerable-system.tld

-Usually playbooks also contain a :ref:`variable section <variables>` which contains all the placeholders that can be used to build commands:
+Usually playbooks also contain a :ref:`vars <variables>` section to define reusable placeholders that can be referenced throughout the ``commands`` section:

 .. code-block:: yaml